January 2020 - Present

 We interviewed and surveyed other Cornell undergraduates about how they feel about their community and relationships with other students.
 Here are highlights of what we learned:

-Many people have close friends but also many other acquaintances that they wish they knew better.
+Many people have close friends but also lots of other acquaintances that they wish they knew better.

 Everyone is open to chatting, but don’t want to reach out due to laziness or fear of inconveniencing others.

 Students don’t know where to go to meet more new people with similar interests.